 It is with great honour that Orchid has accepted the Miller family’s wishes to set up a fund to celebrate her life.
 To know that somehow, Zoe’s spirit will be with us as we continue our tireless work to help end female genital cutting seems entirely fitting.
 We hope we do justice to her adventurous spirit and loving determination, of her and of her family.

 If you would like to donate in memory of Zoe Miller, you may do so here.

 Orchid Project is a lean, energetic, efficient outfit and always intend to remain so.
 Your donation will help us make more of an impact.
 Any amount will help us to continue with our work.

 You can donate to us in a number of ways:

 1. Donate regularly.
-If you can commit to a regular donation of as little as £7 a month you can be part of ending FGC.
+If you can commit to a regular monthly donation, you can be part of ending FGC.
 Regular donations let us plan for the future and mean we can commit to more projects and progress.
 And if you’re a UK tax payer, with Gift Aid we can claim an extra 25p in every £1 donated.

 2. Make a one-off donation - please remember to Gift Aid your donation.